AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/reactRouter.md

     const Router = () => {
         return (
-            { /* Then we use Routes and Route.
-Routes acts like a regular JS Switch* Statement */ }
+     //Then we use Routes and Route.
+Routes acts like a regular JS Switch* Statement
+     //depending on the path in the URL, one of these Routes will be returned and their component rendered
             <Routes>
-                { /* depending on the path in the URL, one of these Routes will be returned and their component rendered */ }

                 <Route path="/*" element={<Home/>} />
                 <Route path="/dash" element={<Dashboard/>} />
                 <Route path="/user/:id" element={<Profile/>} />